d2l-ai/d2l-en/chapter_attention-and-transformers/vision-transformer.md

 intrinsic superiority of transformers in scalability :cite:`Dosovitskiy.Beyer.Kolesnikov.ea.2021`.
 The introduction of vision transformers has changed the landscape of network design for modeling image data.
+They were soon shown effective on the ImageNet dataset with data-efficient training strategies of DeiT :cite:`touvron2021training`.
-Subsequent works like hierarchical transformers (Swin transformers) addressed the quadratic computational complexity with respect to image size (:numref:`subsec_cnn-rnn-self-attention`) and added back convolution-like priors, extending the applicability of transformers to a range of computer vision tasks beyond image classification with state-of-the-art results :cite:`liu2021swin`.
+Towards a general-purpose backbone network in computer vision, Swin Transformers addressed the quadratic computational complexity with respect to image size (:numref:`subsec_cnn-rnn-self-attention`) and added back convolution-like priors, extending the applicability of transformers to a range of computer vision tasks beyond image classification with state-of-the-art results :cite:`liu2021swin`.